biasmv/pv/doc/coloring.rst

   :param gradient: An optional gradient to draw colors from.
 Defaults to a rainbow gradient.

+.. function:: color.ssSuccession([gradient[,coilColor]])

+  Colors the structure's secondary structure elements with a gradient, keeping the color constant for each secondary structure element.
+Coil residues, and residue without secondary structure (e.g. ligands) are a colored with *coilColor*.

+  :param gradient: The graident to draw colors from.
+Defaults to rainbow.
+  :param coilColor: The color for residues without regular secondary structure.
+Defaults to lightgrey.

 .. function:: color.bySS()

   Colors the structure based on secondary structure type of the residue.
 Distinct colors are used for helices, strands and coil residues.